-5.2.36 createMissingPtclsDumps.py
+5.2.38 createMissingPtclsDumps.py (deprecated in VSim 11)

 This analyzer writes empty particle dump files for any missing particle dumps.
 This is a workaround for the fact that VisIt does not know how to handle missing dumps and instead continues to display the previous particle dump of the simulation.
 It automatically determines all species in the .pre file and checks for field dumps without a corresponding particle dataset for each species.